astarryknight/ai-ml/src/minis/spotify.md

 ----

 ### Visualization using PCA
 We obviously can't see in 20 dimensions, so we have to reduce these dimensions in order to visualize.
 So, let's use **PCA**!
-(For more info about PCA and dimensionality reduction, refer to [this](https://astarryknight.github.io/ai-ml/src/theory/dimensionality_reduction.html) article)

 **Compress data to two input variables.
 This will allow us to view the clusters in two dimensions.**
 ```python